apache/struts/archetypes/struts2-archetype-angularjs/README.txt

 INFORMATION
 ===========
-- This is Struts 2's "HTML5 AngularJS" Maven Archetype
+- This is Struts 2's "Blank Convetion" Maven Archetype

 USAGE
 =====